Do You Have Mild to Severe Musculosketal Pain?

-Fibromyalgia, a long-term disorder that affects the muscles, tendons and other soft tissues, is characterized by widespread musculoskeletal pain accompanied by fatigue, sleep, memory and mood issues.
+Fibromyalgia is a long-term disorder that affects the muscles, tendons and other soft tissues.
+It’s characterized by widespread musculoskeletal pain accompanied by fatigue, sleep problems, memory and mood issues.
 It is believed that fibromyalgia amplifies pain sensations by affecting the way the brain and spinal cord processes pain signals.
-Pain management for Fibromyalgia is possible, thanks to several treatment options.
+Pain management for fibromyalgia is possible, thanks to several treatment options.

 - The cause of fibromyalgia is currently unknown.